Security Awareness Training: Your Team as the First Line of Defense

 Continuous Improvement and Regular Testing

-We conduct simulations cyclically—e.g., monthly or quarterly—which allows us to:
+We conduct simulations periodically, e.g., monthly or quarterly, which allows for:

 • maintain employee vigilance,